hazraChandrima/theFirstMinute/README.md

 2. Make sure your screen resolution matches or adjust BASE_WIDTH and BASE_HEIGHT in the script.
 3. Ensure WhatsApp Desktop is properly installed and linked to your account.

+---

+## 🧑‍💻 Contributing
+Feel free to fork this repository and submit pull requests for:

+- Adding features like multiple contacts, reminders, or more automation.
+- Improving the accuracy of automation.